 archive_cleanup_command = '/usr/bin/pg_archivecleanup ... %r'

 then remove the absolute path or update it to the new location:

 When ready to upgrade, update the Postgres user’s

 PATHto point to the new installation.
-For Postgres 13, in the
+In the

 ~/postgres/.bash_profileadd the following line:

 $ su --login postgres $ which pg_ctl /opt/vmware/postgres/11/bin/pg_ctl

 Switch to the new installation by stopping and starting the server.
 Do not use the

 restartshortcut, because it will reuse the old installation: